-What does dry flaky skin around eyes and eyelids mean?
-Depending on what the causes this condition may look scaly or with redness if they become irritated.
-There are various skin conditions and infections which can make skin thsi area to dry out or appear dried and dehydrated.
+What does a dry flaky skin around eyes and eyelids mean?
+Depending on what the causes are, this condition may look scaly or with redness if irritated.
+There are various skin conditions and infections which can make the skin this area to dry out or appear dried and dehydrated.
 The eyelids could also be seriously affected.

 This problem will often be accompanied by some other symptoms.
 Outlined below are common signs and symptoms.

 - Formation of small whitish scale-like things or flakes (flaky eyelids)

 - It may also be accompanied by redness.

 - Soreness that cause pain or discomfort during eye movements or opening and closing them

 You must be wondering what the causes are, read on to unlock reasons you may end up this problem.

 Eczema or dermatitis is a group of skin conditions associated with inflammation of the skin which can appear on any part including the mouth, lip, public areas, etc. (We shall not discuss everything on dermatitis).

 Perioral dermatitis is a skin rash that mainly affects areas around the mouth especially in young women.
 This rash normally presents itself as red spots or pink spots that appear lumpy.

 This rash can sometimes affect the skin around the eyes and when this occurs it may appear flaky and dry.